geigi/cozy/README.md

 You can download it here: <a href="https://github.com/geigi/cozy/releases/download/0.6.7/cozy_macos_0.6.7_beta3.dmg">Cozy 0.6.7 beta3 for macOS</a>

 # Development

+See [DEVELOPMENT.md](DEVELOPMENT.md) for detailed instructions and developing Cozy on Ubuntu.

 ## Requirements
 - `python3`
 - `meson >= 0.40.0` as build system